Vyral/brendon-payne-recruiting/_posts/2019-02-18-how-to-position-yourself-to-grow-your-business.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/brendon-payne-jan-2-ss-np.jpg
-youtube_code: UOIYc25GbWo
+youtube_code: ok55Et0xFuo
 ---

 {% include youtube.html %}

 <center><em>You can make 2019 your best year yet, but you&rsquo;ll likely need to make some changes.
 Here are the areas to look at.</em></center>

+&nbsp;

 Many agents speak with me about their biggest goal: growing their business.
-However, they’re often concerned that they don’t have the foundation needed to accomplish these goals.
+However, they’re often concerned that they don’t have the foundation needed to accomplish this goal.
 If this sounds like you, there are a few things you need to look at in order to set yourself up for success.

 **First, do you have a clear picture of what needs to change in your business?** If you continue to do what you’ve done in the past, you’ll receive the same results you had before.
 There can be growth in the market that affects business, but your own actions enact the biggest changes.
 So, do you know what your business needs to look like in order to grow?
 Having a desire to grow is a great start, but it doesn’t get you results.
 You instead need to look at what you must change in order to foster growth.